gsi-upm/Sefarad/README.md

 ###Documentation
 <a href="http://www.gsi.dit.upm.es/administrator/components/com_jresearch/files/publications/tfgenriqueconde.pdf">[1]</a> Development of a Social Media Monitoring System based on
-Elasticsearch and Web Components Technologies
+Elasticsearch and Web Components Technologies.

 <a href="http://sefarad.readthedocs.io/en/latest/index.html">[2]</a>Read the Docs.
 Detailed documentation about Sefarad project.
 <!--##Deploying in Dokku